damapl/CLCL/README.md

-CCL
+CLCL
 ===

-Cos in Common Lisp
+CosLove in Common Lisp